jj1bdx/airspy-fmradion/README.md

 ## Acknowledgments

-* Twitter [@lambdaprog](https://twitter.com/lambdaprog/), for the intriguing exchange of Airspy product design details and the technical support
+* Youssef Touil, Airspy Founder, aka Twitter [@lambdaprog](https://twitter.com/lambdaprog/), for the intriguing exchange of Airspy product design details and the technical support
 * [Iowa Hills Software](http://iowahills.com), for their FIR and IIR filter design tools
 * [Brian Beezley, K6STI](http://ham-radio.com/k6sti/), for his comprehensive Web site of FM broadcasting reception expertise and the idea of [Quadrature Multipath Monitor](http://ham-radio.com/k6sti/qmm.htm)
 * [Ryuji Suzuki](https://github.com/rsuzuki0), for reviewing the FM multipath filter coefficients and suggesting putting more weight on picking up more previous samples from the reference point than the samples after